hyee/dbcli/README.md

 * In the `Font` tab, change the font size as smaller value.

 ### Linux: Pre-Requisitions
 Linux must be the `64-bit` version, and make sure `glibc >= v2.4`(use `ldd --version` to verify) are installed.
 Since Linux terminal doesn't have horizontal scrollbar, smaller font is preferred.
-It's recommended [Jessis Terminator](https://github.com/software-jessies-org/jessies/wiki/Downloads) which supports horizontal scrolling to launch dbcli in desktop enviroment.
+It's recommended [Jessies Terminator](https://github.com/software-jessies-org/jessies/wiki/Downloads) which supports horizontal scrolling to launch dbcli in desktop enviroment.

 ### OSX: Pre-Requisitions
 Only tested on OSX 10.12, lower version should be fine.
 Java 1.8 is required.
-It's recommended [Jessis Terminator](https://github.com/software-jessies-org/jessies/wiki/Downloads) which supports horizontal scrolling to launch dbcli in desktop enviroment.
+It's recommended [Jessies Terminator](https://github.com/software-jessies-org/jessies/wiki/Downloads) which supports horizontal scrolling to launch dbcli in desktop enviroment.

 ### Configure environment
 Before running dbcli, make sure that you have installed JRE 1.8+ in your local PC.
 If you are using the version of "With-JRE" branch, this step can be skipped.